RudyMas/Emvc_Controller/README.md

 # Class Controller for the EasyMVC Framework

-This is the Emvc_Controller class which is used by EasyMVC.
+This is the Class Controller which is used by EasyMVC.

 ## Installation
 Install the package using composer.